 This summer, after much convincing, one of my clients (who was close to burnout) reluctantly took a long weekend off.
 She said it felt amazing.
 But she also felt guilty.
 It is insane that three very short days away felt somehow wrong to this beleaguered nonprofit leader.

-But, her plight is so disappointingly normal in the nonprofit sector.
+But, her plight, nonprofit leader burnout, is so disappointingly normal in the nonprofit sector.

 I know you see it.
 As a board member I know you see how worn out your nonprofit’s leader is.
 And I know some of the blame rests on the shoulders of the nonprofit leaders themselves who are excellent at playing the martyr.